louismullie/temp-data/markdown_final/19ac4bdf-cb18-7fe5-a3b3-e7fea6294d6b.md

 Efficacy in broad pain phenotypes

-Preclinical studies establish effectiveness of buprenorphine under varying pain conditions including formalin injection, cold temperature tail flick, and diffuse noxious inhibitory control tests.Human studies indicate buprenorphine to be effective in broader pain conditions (bone pain, heat pain, pain related to nerve growth factor injections, and cold pressor pain) than fentanyl which was effective only in cold pressor pain.
-Less dramatic differences were reported in another comparative pain study between fentanyl and buprenorphine.The data, however, support the potential utility of buprenorphine in a range of painful conditions.
+Preclinical studies establish effectiveness of buprenorphine under varying pain conditions including formalin injection, cold temperature tail flick, and diffuse noxious inhibitory control tests.
+Human studies indicate buprenorphine to be effective in broader pain conditions (bone pain, heat pain, pain related to nerve growth factor injections, and cold pressor pain) than fentanyl which was effective only in cold pressor pain.
+Less dramatic differences were reported in another comparative pain study between fentanyl and buprenorphine.
+The data, however, support the potential utility of buprenorphine in a range of painful conditions.

 Buprenorphine (butrans ® or butoxone) has also been used successfully to treat musculoskeletal, visceral, as well as for chronic headaches.
 Furthermore, possibly because of kappa antagonism, buprenorphine seems to have antidepressive and antianxiety properties, which also helps in pain management.

 Combination and rotation with opioids

-Recent studies indicate that buprenorphine could be effectively and safely combined with full μ-agonists, and switching between buprenorphine and another opioid provides comparable pain relief using equianalgesic doses.The results indicate that adding opioids to patients currently receiving buprenorphine therapy is safe and effective, while the addition of buprenorphine to patients receiving other opioid therapy should be used more cautiously.
+Recent studies indicate that buprenorphine could be effectively and safely combined with full μ-agonists, and switching between buprenorphine and another opioid provides comparable pain relief using equianalgesic doses.
+The results indicate that adding opioids to patients currently receiving buprenorphine therapy is safe and effective, while the addition of buprenorphine to patients receiving other opioid therapy should be used more cautiously.
 Buprenorphine has been combined with other opioids (morphine, tramadol) and has demonstrated additivity.
 In one study, supra-additive analgesia has been reported in combination study of buprenorphine with oxycodone or hydromorphone.
 Although buprenorphine has demonstrated very high affinity for μ-receptors, it occupies fewer receptors for analgesia, which leads to a significant receptor reserve for other μ-agonists.
 Buprenorphine increases μ-receptor expression, which allows other μ-agonists to interact with receptors.

 Supplemental dosing with an opioid is the main treatment suggested to manage breakthrough pain in cancer patients.
 Combination of immediate release or iv morphine and a basal analgesic regime of transdermal buprenorphine has been used as an effective and safe treatment.
-Clinically, the treatment shows an additive analgesic effect, without any safety relevant issues.No cross tolerance was observed during rotation between buprenorphine and fentanyl.Future studies will need to confirm combination therapy and the role of buprenorphine in opioid rotation.
+Clinically, the treatment shows an additive analgesic effect, without any safety relevant issues.
+No cross tolerance was observed during rotation between buprenorphine and fentanyl.
+Future studies will need to confirm combination therapy and the role of buprenorphine in opioid rotation.

 ---

 ### Buprenorphine [^f256cf00].
 FDA (2024).
 Medium credibility.

-Common adverse reactions (1-10%) associated with the use of buprenorphine SL (also known as Brixadi, Butrans, Belbuca, Buprenex, Probuphine, Sublocade) include: agitation, amblyopia, anaphylaxis, anemia, angioedema, apnea, arthralgia, AV block, blurred vision, bradycardia, bronchospasm, chills, coma, confusion, conjunctivitis, cough, cyanosis, dehydration, diarrhea, diplopia, dysarthria, dyspepsia, dysphagia, dyspnea, euphoria, fatigue, fever, flatulence, hallucinations, hiccups, hyperhidrosis, hypertension, hyperventilation, hypoesthesia, hypotension, hypoventilation, ileus, lethargy, ↑ liver enzymes, loss of appetite, memory impairment, migraine, miosis, musculoskeletal pain, myalgia, nightmares, orthostatic hypotension, pallor, palpitations, paresthesia, peripheral edema, peripheral vasodilation, psychosis, ↑QTc interval, respiratory depression, restlessness, rhinorrhea, sinus tachycardia, skin erythema, skin flushing, skin rash, syncope, tinnitus, tremor, urinary incontinence, urinary retention, urticaria, visual disturbances, vomiting, weight loss and wheezing.
+Common adverse reactions (1–10%) associated with the use of buprenorphine SL (also known as Brixadi, Butrans, Belbuca, Buprenex, Probuphine, Sublocade) include: agitation, amblyopia, anaphylaxis, anemia, angioedema, apnea, arthralgia, AV block, blurred vision, bradycardia, bronchospasm, chills, coma, confusion, conjunctivitis, cough, cyanosis, dehydration, diarrhea, diplopia, dysarthria, dyspepsia, dysphagia, dyspnea, euphoria, fatigue, fever, flatulence, hallucinations, hiccups, hyperhidrosis, hypertension, hyperventilation, hypoesthesia, hypotension, hypoventilation, ileus, lethargy, ↑ liver enzymes, loss of appetite, memory impairment, migraine, miosis, musculoskeletal pain, myalgia, nightmares, orthostatic hypotension, pallor, palpitations, paresthesia, peripheral edema, peripheral vasodilation, psychosis, ↑QTc interval, respiratory depression, restlessness, rhinorrhea, sinus tachycardia, skin erythema, skin flushing, skin rash, syncope, tinnitus, tremor, urinary incontinence, urinary retention, urticaria, visual disturbances, vomiting, weight loss and wheezing.

 ---